Named-entity recognition: Approaches

-NER systems have been created that use linguistic grammar-based techniques as well as statistical models such as machine learning.
 Hand-crafted grammar-based systems typically obtain better precision, but at the cost of lower recall and months of work by experienced computational linguists.

 Statistical NER systems typically require a large amount of manually annotated training data.
 Semisupervised approaches have been suggested to avoid part of the annotation effort.

+In the statistical learning era, NER was usually performed by learning a simple linear regression model on engineered features, then decoded by a bidirectional Viterbi algorithm.
+Some commonly used features include: